-Dr Hubert Van Doorn’s life as a GP principle and main supervisor in his practice in East Brunswick has drawn to a close.
-Hubert is now a medical educator, and while he still consults and supervises part time to maintain his GP status, it’s not the same as before.
+Dr Hubert van Doorn’s life as a GP principal and main supervisor in his practice in East Brunswick has drawn to a close.
+Hubert is now a medical educator, and while he still consults and supervises part-time to maintain his GP status, it’s not the same as before.

-According to Hubert there are three levels of benefit, apart from the direct benefits to the registrar’s themselves.
+According to Dr van Doorn, there are three levels of benefit, apart from the direct benefits to the registrar’s themselves.

 - The patients.
 It is my experience that patients do embrace and value interaction with younger doctors.

 - The supervisor.
 Having registrars in practice requires experienced supervisors to stop and think about what they do.
 Having an enquiring colleague by your side makes you stop and think and that directly relates to improved patient care.

 - The whole practice.
 The whole practice engages with and supports our registrars.
 We all benefit.
 It has been especially rewarding to share the teaching and supervision with my co-supervisor.